fact-project/photon_stream/README.md

     The size of the photon-stream in bytes.

     Photon arrival times in slices
-         (EXAMPLE.
-The actual shape and structure depent on the specific event) uint8
+    EXAMPLE.
+The actual shape and structure depent on the specific event.

+         uint8
          +--------+--------+--------+--------+
        0 |   XXX  |   XXX  |   XXX  |   255  |